alwinruby/CV/README.md

 # Alwin Solanky

 Former gatekeeper turned poacher, with a 15 year background in Business Analysis, QA and testing.
 I was under the false impression it was better to destroy than create.
 Having seen the light I so want to start developing again.
 This is a true passion of mine with the bravery to reboot as junior developer, the seedling has taken root, it just needs to be nurtured to become a mighty developer.
 My background in Science and Software Engineering has given me a great perspective on how to test and hence the need for clean, test-driven code.
-I have more than five years experience in Agile, from setting up as a greenfield project to acting as Scrum Master
+I have more than five years experience in Agile, from setting up as a greenfield project to acting as Scrum Master.
+Currently expanding my technical skills by volunteering for the charity Chatterbox

 ## Skills